radareorg/radare2-book/ch2_configuration.md

 This variable accepts an expression, a pointer (eg. eip), etc. radare will automatically seek to make sure its value is always within the limits of the screen.

     cfg.fortunes
-Enables or disables the 'fortune' message at the begging of the program
+Enables or disables the 'fortune' message at the begining of the program